shanwc1972/e-commerce-backend/README.md

 - A GET request for http://localhost:3001/api/categories will supply a JSON list of all categories.
 Similarly a GET request for http://localhost:3001/api/categories/:ID (where :ID is a category id) will return details for that category ID.
 - A GET request for http://localhost:3001/api/products will supply a JSON list of all products.
 Similarly a GET request for http://localhost:3001/api/products/:ID (where :ID is a product id) will return details for that product ID.
 - A GET request for http://localhost:3001/api/tags will supply a JSON list of all tags.
 Similarly a GET request for http://localhost:3001/api/tags/:ID (where :ID is a tag id) will return details for that tag ID.
-- A PUT request for http://localhost:3001/api/categories with along with JSON formatted with a body like { "category_name" : "Underwear" } would create a new category
+- A POST request for http://localhost:3001/api/categories with along with JSON formatted with a body like { "category_name" : "Underwear" } would create a new category
-- A PUT request for http://localhost:3001/api/products with along with JSON formatted with a body like {
+- A POST request for http://localhost:3001/api/products with along with JSON formatted with a body like {
     "product_name" : "Basketball",
     "price" : 200.00,